A world-class complex

 Our architecture, sports, masterplanning, landscape and engineering teams worked collaboratively as a single collective unit to achieve a coherent and well integrated design.
 During this process, the intention was to provide an enduring building that clearly expresses its tennis-focussed nature – but which is unique.
 The result is a building form which is unlike any other tennis stadium in the world and aims to become a distinctive, universally recognised representation of Qatari tennis at the highest international level.

 Located at the heart of a new world class sporting precinct; itself an intrinsic part of Doha’s new public and cultural realms.
-Our aspiration too is that this venue and its surrounds will lift the spirit and inspire the highest levels of attainment, whether in the professional sportsman, or the youngster taking his or her first sporting steps.
+Our aspiration too is that this venue and its surrounds will lift the spirit and inspire the highest levels of attainment, whether in the sports professional, or the youngster taking his or her first sporting steps.

 The 52-hectare master plan unites the historic centre of Doha, the Grand Park and State Mosque around a legacy focussed sport and leisure park that will become the new recreational heart of Doha for the 21st century.